Raffaello/threedangles/README.md

 Something to leave for the future due to time....

+- [ ] multi-sample/fragments processing (post raster step) (more to related to organize better the code first)
 - [ ] Left-hand/Right-hand rules
 - [ ] Quaternions
 - [ ] Materials